 Year 4 – Kestrels Class

-Please login to your child's Google Classroom account here to access all of their home learning.
-Navigate to the top right of the page to sign in.
+Please login to your child's Google Classroom account by signing in to GMail with their login details.
 You will need their Username and Password.
 These will have been sent via Parent Mail.

 Supplementary Activities to Support Learning At Home